Skip to content

 Vault and portable toilets along the route with hand sanitizer.

-How to prepare for the Leaf Stomp?
+How does a hiker prepare for the Leaf Stomp?

-1. Train, but don’t push too hard
+1. Train, but don’t push yourself too hard

-2. Choose your equipment wisely
+2. Choose your gear wisely

 3. Find your own rhythm